godoin/Suidata/README.md

 ## Objective

 A final data visualization project in fulfillment for the requirements of COMPSCI E3 - Professional Elective.
-The objective is to read, preprocess and visualize a dataset, closely using TABLEAU functions or operations.
+The objective is to read, preprocess and visualize a dataset.

 ## Installation